Saints Row: New Hades

-Saints Row: Gat Out Of Hell takes place in New Hades, the capital city of Hell.
-It is much smaller than any of the cities in past games and, as a result of its harsh location, is very basic in its design.
-The city is optimised for the game's new flying mechanic and its activity-based story.
-Instead of water, the city's islands are surrounded by lava, and in the centre, there is a massive tower that has a large hole above it, presumably the entry point to Hell.
+Saints Row: Gat out of Hell takes place in New Hades, the capital city of Hell.
+It is much smaller in size than both Stilwater and Steelport and, as a result of its harsh location, is very basic in its design.
+The city is optimized for the game's new flying mechanic and its activity-based story.
+Instead of water, the city's islands are surrounded by lava, and in the centre there is a massive tower with a large hole above it, presumably acting as the entry point to Hell.

 Santo Ileso

-Saints Row (2022) takes place in the desert city of Santo Ileso, which is loosely based on Las Vegas.
+Saints Row (2022) takes place in Santo Ileso, a fictional city in the American southwest loosely based on Las Vegas.
+The city is surrounded by a vast desert and valley, which are also explorable.

 Other media

 Film

 In 2009, rapper 50 Cent announced that he was working on writing a screenplay and optioning the rights for a Saints Row film.

 A Saints Row film was announced to be in pre-production in April 2019, with production by Fenix Studios, Koch Media and Occupant Entertainment.
 F. Gary Gray is set to direct the film with a screenplay written by Greg Russo.
 Russo has stated that the film will be influenced by both The Warriors and Escape from New York.